radicle-dev/radicle-alpha/README.md

 requires [`docker`][docker] and [`docker-compose`][docker-compose] to be
 installed for end-to-end tests.

+The documentation is build with `make -C docs html`.
+Reference documentation for Radicle code must be regenerated with `stack run radicle-doc-ref` and checked into version control.

+### End-to-end Tests

 The end-to-end test suite is run with `stack test :e2e`.
 It requires you to start up an IPFS test network with

     docker-compose -f test/docker-compose.yaml up -d ipfs-test-network

-The documentation is build with `make -C docs html`.
-Reference documentation for Radicle code must be regenerated with `stack run radicle-doc-ref` and checked into version control.
+If you use `docker-compose up` for the first time you will also need to initialize the IPFS test network with

+    echo '{"radicle": true}' | \
+      docker-compose -f test/docker-compose.yaml exec -T ipfs-test-network ipfs dag put

 ### Troubleshooting